Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Discussion

 \section{Discussion}

-The results of this study reveal a consistent and conceptually coherent pattern: the structure of the road network—as captured by mean communicability curvature—constitutes a robust spatial determinant of dengue incidence in the Metropolitan Region of Recife.
-This finding carries both theoretical and practical implications.
+The results of this study consistently indicate that the functional connectivity of the urban fabric, as captured by mean communicability curvature, constitutes a robust structural determinant of dengue incidence in the Metropolitan Region of Recife.
+This evidence emerges stably across different econometric and spatial specifications, suggesting that dengue propagation dynamics are not adequately described solely by geographic contiguity relationships, but rather reflect a broader functional organization of urban space.

-First, the different models estimated (Negative Binomial, fixed effects, SAR/SAC, and INLA/BYM2) converge toward the same central conclusion: curvature exhibits the most stable coefficient, with the largest magnitude and the lowest uncertainty among all covariates.
-This stability suggests that curvature does not merely act as a proxy for socioeconomic or climatic factors, but instead represents a structural measure of the geometry of the urban environment, conferring to it a distinct interpretative role.

-From a network-theoretic perspective, more negative curvature values indicate vertices or clusters of vertices with greater capacity to ``emit’’ influence toward adjacent regions via multiple redundant paths.
-These nodes function as structural dispersers, aligning with the epidemiological interpretation of neighborhoods that act as persistent hubs of dengue diffusion.
-As shown by Estrada and Hatano (2008), communicability synthesizes both short and long paths, a property especially relevant in dense urban settings where functional connectivity surpasses mere geographic contiguity.

-This point is crucial for understanding the disappearance of the CAR term in the BYM2 model.
-Traditional spatial autocorrelation assumes that adjacent areas exert similar and homogeneous influence on each other.
-However, our results demonstrate that this assumption does not hold for Recife: the relevant spatial structure is not anchored solely in immediate adjacency but embedded within the multiple routes and interconnections of the urban fabric.
-By capturing this functional connectivity, curvature absorbs most of the spatial dependence that classical models would attribute to the CAR effect.
-The estimate $\phi \approx 0$ confirms this interpretation, indicating that nearly all structured spatial variability is explained by the covariates—particularly curvature.

-From an epidemiological perspective, this implies that the spatial dynamics of dengue do not behave as a traditional local diffusion process, but rather as a phenomenon shaped by urban circulation pathways, connection density, and mobility patterns.
-This interpretation is consistent with recent evidence showing that human flows, urban connectivity, and micro-scale spatial accessibility play central roles in the spread of arboviruses in Latin American metropolitan areas.

-Finally, the results have practical implications for public-health surveillance.
-Variables such as precipitation, seasonality, and inequality retain coherent effects, but the inclusion of structural metrics of urban connectivity opens new possibilities for territorial monitoring: identifying structurally emissive neighborhoods, prioritizing critical intersections of the road network, and anticipating probable routes of spatial diffusion.
-By integrating network theory, hierarchical Bayesian modeling, and epidemiological data, this study demonstrates that continuous risk surfaces and spatiotemporal forecasts can be substantially improved by metrics that capture the functional geometry of the city.

-Thus, the proposed approach offers not only statistical gains but also a conceptual perspective that complements and deepens traditional spatial models, paving the way for applications in urban planning, sanitary engineering, and public-policy strategies for combating arboviral diseases.